 MySQL App Searches

-In the MySQL app, these included predefined searches are based on the following log types:
+In the MySQL app, the predefined searches are based on the following log types:

 Search Based on Error logs